Specialization of Difference Equations and High Frobenius Powers: The Model Companion

 \begin{proof} Let $M$ be a saturated model of $\ACFA$ and $\varphi\colon K\cong L$ an isomorphism between models of $\FA$ contained in $M$ preserving $\widetilde{\mathcal{L}_{\FA}}$ formulas; we must prove that $\varphi$ lifts to a global automorphism.
 Let $\widetilde{K}$ be a finite Galois extension of $K$ left invariant under $\sigma$ and $\widetilde{L}$ the corresponding $\sigma$-invariant Galois extension of $L$ under the isomorphism $\varphi$.
 By the primitive element theorem, we have $\widetilde{K}=K\left[a\right]=K\left[a\right]_{\sigma}$ for a single element $a\in\widetilde{K}$.
 Now $\nicefrac{\widetilde{K}}{K}$ is finitely presented as a difference algebra over $K$, so as $\varphi$ preserves $\widetilde{\mathcal{L}_{\FA}}$ formulas there is some $b\in\widetilde{L}$ such that $\widetilde{K}$ and $\widetilde{L}$ are isomorphic as difference fields by an isomorphism extending $\varphi\colon K\cong L$ and which carries $a$ to $b$.
 So the isomorphism extends to any finite $\sigma$-invariant Galois extension.

 Let $\overline{K}$ and $\overline{L}$ denote the union of all finite $\sigma$-invariant Galois extensions of $K$ and $L$ respectively.
 By the previous paragraph we can extend $\varphi$ to an isomorphism of any finite $\sigma$-invariant extension of $K$ contained in $\overline{K}$; by compactness of the Galois group we can extend $\varphi$ to an isomorphism of difference fields between $\overline{K}$ and $\overline{L}$.
 Changing the notation assume that $K$ has no nontrivial finite $\sigma$-invariant Galois extensions.
-In this case there is up to isomorphism a unique field theoretic algebraic closure of $K$ \end{proof}
+In this case there is up to isomorphism a unique field theoretic algebraic closure of $K$.
+Thus we may assume that $K$ is algebraically closed.
+In this case the category of difference fields over $K$ admits the amalgamation property, hence $\ACFA_{K}$ is complete, and we can lift the isomorphism $K \cong L$ to an automorphism of $M$. \end{proof}

 Let $\VFA^{h}$ be the theory of algebraically Henselian models of $\VFA$.
 The language $\mathcal{L}_{\VFA^{h}}$ can be described as follows.
 It admits a single sort $K$ together with unary predicates $K^{\times},\mathcal{O}$ and $\mathcal{M}$ as well as constant symbols $0,1$.
 We have binary function symbols $+,-,\cdot\colon K^{2}\to K$ and finally unary function symbols $\sigma^{\pm1}$ and $\phi^{\pm1}$.
 Finally, for each $n\geq2$ we have a function $h_{n-2}\colon\mathcal{M}^{n-2}\to\mathcal{O}$.
 The axioms assert that $K$ is a model of $\VFA$ and for all $t_{2},\ldots,t_{n}\in\mathcal{M}^{n-2}$, if $x=h_{n-2}\left(t_{2},\ldots,t_{n}\right)$ then we have